macfarmw/WeatherApi/README.md

 [How are F# interface members implemented with object expressions?](https://stackoverflow.com/questions/76690204/how-are-f-interface-members-implemented-with-object-expressions)

 ## Module functions to implement each I/O method
-While the interface member are written using an object oriented style, the functions that implement each of these members can use a functional style and curried parameters.
+While the interface members are written using an object oriented style, the functions that implement each of these members can use a functional style and curried parameters.
 The implementing function will be connected up to each of the members in the interface when we create the object instances that implement the interface.